Unsupervised Hierarchical Skill Discovery: Reinforcement Learning Deployment

 \section{Reinforcement Learning Deployment}

 We demonstrate the utility of the discovered hierarchies in downstream RL.
-While discovery is observation-only, we assume action labels are available during the downstream phase to ground symbolic skills into executable policies via Behavioural Cloning (BC); alternatively, methods like Behaviour Cloning from Observation implemented by \citet{bc_from_obs} could be used to infer actions from observations and online interaction.
+While discovery is observation-only, we assume action labels are available during the downstream phase to ground symbolic skills into executable policies via Behavioural Cloning (BC); alternatively, methods like Behavioural Cloning from Observation \citep{bc_from_obs} could infer actions from observations and online interaction.
 This distinguishes our approach from baselines like OMPN that do not natively support modular option transfer.
 We formulate discovered skills as options \citep{sutton_tas}.
-For each skill, we train a low-level policy $\pi_i(a|s)$ using BC and learn initiation $\mathcal{I}_i$ and termination $\beta_i(s)$ conditions via positive–unlabelled (PU) classifiers \citep{PU_models} trained on the segmented observations.
+For each skill, we train a low-level policy $\pi_i(a|s)$ using BC and learn initiation $\mathcal{I}_i$ and termination $\beta_i(s)$ conditions via positive-unlabelled (PU) classifiers \citep{PU_models} trained on the segmented observations.
 Intermediate hierarchy nodes function as composite options, executing child nodes sequentially according to the induced grammar.
-A high-level agent trained with Masked Proximal Policy Optimization (PPO) \citep{PPO} outputs a categorical distribution over these valid options at each timestep, using the learned initiation sets as action masks.
-For the full implementation details refer to Appendix~\ref{sec:appendix_rl_config}.
+A high-level agent trained with Maskable Proximal Policy Optimization (PPO) \citep{PPO} outputs a categorical distribution over these valid options at each timestep, using the learned initiation sets as action masks.
+For full implementation details, refer to Appendix~\ref{sec:appendix_rl_config}.